When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “Good.
 We went over all of my classes and she gave me information about a program that Aston High has with Skyline College.
 It’ll let me take college classes for college credit when I’m a senior and I’d get high school credit as well.
 That way I can get the computer science classes I’m interested in taking and that they don’t have at Aston High.
 I’ve got the information about it to look over, and I’ll let you look at it and we can talk about it.
 Also, she agreed that I don’t have to take the high school exit exam over again.
 They’re accepting the results of the exit exam I took at Sehome High.
 And, the meeting wasn’t over until Brunch so I had to miss both AP U.S. History and Pre-Calculus.
 Fan-tas-tic!”

 “Was the rest of your day as good?”

 “Yes.
 Except for English, Computer Programming, Graphic Design, PE, and AP Chemistry.”
 Greg chuckled.

 “Then you’d better spend a lot more time studying tonight,” Jay said.
 “Probably have to skip TV and surfing the net.”

 “You oughta keep your comments to yourself!”
-Greg said, but his grin showed he wasn’t serious.
+Greg growled, but his grin showed he wasn’t serious.
 Well, maybe he was partly serious.

 “I think Jay’s idea is a good one,” Beth said.
 She successfully kept her laughter stifled.